 I couldn’t help but think of my own experience.
 Not too long before, I was very busy with the work of the church.
 I was running around and constantly busy, getting up early and working late into the night, and even though it was difficult and tiring, I really enjoyed what I was doing.
 One day I left the house at 5:00 a.m. to get to the house of a brother who lived 15 kilometers away before 6:00 a.m., and then I went out with some brothers and sisters to share the gospel.
 Even though it was no longer the dead of winter there was still a chill in the air, particularly around dawn.
 The cold swallowed up the earth after a long night; the trees alongside the road were frozen and seemed lifeless.
 In spite of my heavy coat and windbreaker, the wind on my motorcycle still made its way up my sleeves and straight to my chest—I felt like I had fallen into a hole in the ice, and both of my legs had turned numb from the cold as well.
 I stopped quite a few times, stamping my feet to warm them up.
 I couldn’t help but think to myself, “If it weren’t for the work of the church, who would go out so early in this kind of weather?
 God has to be seeing everything that I’m doing, right?”
 I also thought about how, over these few years of having faith, I had given up my family and career to spread the gospel and bear witness to God through the wind and the rain.
 I had endured others’ defamation and mockery, and I’d been arrested and persecuted by the government.
 I had given so much for God, so I figured in the end I had to be blessed, and surely my reward would be considerable.
 I thought that when the Lord comes, He would certainly bestow a crown of glory upon me.
 Thinking of this I felt extremely pleased and I felt strength well up within me.
 I no longer felt that it was so cold.
 When I read the story of the boy who gave his mother a bill I couldn’t help but feel a sense of self-reproach.
 I thought, “What difference is there between my thinking and what the kid did in the story?
 I’m demanding blessings and a crown from God for my superficial suffering and efforts—isn’t that just doing deals with God?”

 A passage of God’s words that Brother Li had read in a gathering then occurred to me.
-“Many of those who follow God are only concerned with how to gain blessings or avoid disaster. … Such people have one very simple aim in following God: to gain blessing, and they are too lazy to attend to anything that doesn’t involve this aim.
-For them, believing in God to gain blessings is the most legitimate of goals and the very value of their faith.
-They are unaffected by anything that cannot achieve this objective.
-Such is the case with most of those who believe in God today.
-Their aim and motivation seem legitimate, because at the same time as believing in God, they also expend for God, dedicate themselves to God, and perform their duty.
-They give up their youth, forsake family and career, and even spend years busying about away from home.
-For the sake of their ultimate goal, they change their interests, alter their outlook on life, and even change the direction they seek, yet they cannot change the aim of their belief in God.
-They run about for the management of their own ideals; no matter how far the road is, and no matter how many hardships and obstacles there are along the way, they stick to their guns and remain fearless of death.
-What power makes them continue to dedicate themselves in this way?
+“Many who follow God are only concerned with how to gain blessings or stave off disaster. … Such people only have one simple aim in following God, and that aim is to receive blessings.
+Such people cannot be bothered to pay heed to anything else that does not directly involve this aim.
+To them, there is no goal more legitimate than believing in God to receive blessings—it is the very value of their faith.
+If something does not contribute to this aim, they remain completely unmoved by it.
+This is the case with most people who believe in God today.
+Their aim and intention seem legitimate, because as they believe in God, they also expend for God, dedicate themselves to God, and perform their duty.
+They give up their youth, forsake family and career, and even spend years away from home busying themselves.
+For the sake of their ultimate goal, they change their own interests, their outlook on life, and even the direction they seek; yet they cannot change the aim of their belief in God.
+They run about for the management of their own ideals; no matter how far the road is, and no matter how many hardships and obstacles there are along the way, they remain persistent and unafraid of death.
+What power compels them to continue dedicating themselves in this way?
 Is it their conscience?
 Is it their great and noble character?
-Is it their determination to do battle with the forces of evil to the very end?
-Is it their faith in which they bear witness to God without seeking recompense?
-Is it their loyalty for which they are willing to give up everything to achieve the will of God?
-Or is it their spirit of devotion in which they’ve always forgone personal extravagant demands?
-For people who have never known the work of God’s management to give so much is, quite simply, a wondrous miracle! … Apart from the benefits that are so closely associated with them, could there be any other reason for these people who never understand God to give so much to Him?
+Is it their determination to battle the forces of evil to the very end?
+Is it their faith to bear witness to God without seeking reward?
+Is it their loyalty in being willing to give up everything to achieve God’s will?
+Or is it their spirit of devotion to always forgo extravagant personal demands?
+For someone who has never understood the work of God’s management to still give so much is, quite simply, a miracle! … Apart from the benefits that are so closely associated with them, could there be any other reasons why people who never understand God would give so much for Him?
 In this, we discover a previously unidentified problem: Man’s relationship with God is merely one of naked self-interest.
-It is the relationship between the receiver and giver of blessings.
-To put it plainly, it is like the relationship between employee and employer.
+It is a relationship between a receiver and a giver of blessings.
+To put it plainly, it is akin to the relationship between employee and employer.
 The employee works only to receive the rewards bestowed by the employer.
-In a relationship like this, there is no affection, only a deal; there is no loving and being loved, only charity and mercy; there is no understanding, only resignation and deception; there is no intimacy, only a gulf that cannot be bridged” (“Man Can Only Be Saved Amidst the Management of God”).
+There is no affection in such a relationship, only transaction.
+There is no loving or being loved, only charity and mercy.
+There is no understanding, only suppressed indignation and deception.
+There is no intimacy, only an uncrossable chasm” (“Man Can Only Be Saved Amidst God’s Management”).

 Every one of God’s thought-provoking words went straight to the heart for me.
 I felt ashamed of thinking I could demand grace and blessings from God because I had suffered a bit, because of my little sacrifices and efforts.
 I had thought of myself as someone who truly expends himself for God, who really loves God and is devoted to Him.
 Only then did I realize that over those years of giving up my family and work, giving my years of youth and enduring suffering and hardships, it hadn’t been because I had integrity or because I loved God or obeyed God so much, but it was wanting to demand blessings and bestowments from God; it was in exchange for the blessings of the kingdom of heaven.
 I saw suffering and expending myself as a bargaining chip to conduct transactions with God; I rushed to record every little thing I did in my logbook of good deeds, always scheming to get blessings and rewards from God.
 Wasn’t that a transactional relationship with God?
 Wasn’t that using and cheating Him?
 My proselytizing work had too many adulterants, too many unreasonable requirements—I really was a despicable, petty person only out for my own gain; I really was so selfish and completely lacking the conscience and reason of proper humanity.